conversejs/converse.js/docs/source/index.rst

 ..
 Note ::
    Translations take up a lot of space and will bloat your minified file.
-   At the time of writing, the difference between *converse.min.js* and *converse.min.no-locales.js* is about 50KB!
+   At the time of writing, all the translations add about 50KB of extra data to the minified javascript file.
 Therefore, make sure to only include those languages that you intend to support and remove from ./locale/locales.js those which you don't need.
 Remember to rebuild the minified file afterwards.